 A major highlight of Paros is the postcard-worthy old town with its whitewashed buildings, dark blue doors, and window sills, and columned archways.

 Even with the throngs of tourists, the old city retains a lot of authenticity and charm.
 This is the place to wander the stony streets, shop for local trinkets, sip some Greek coffee while reading in a cafe, or have a mini photoshoot with the family.
+There are so many fun things to do in Paros.

 While the old town is iconic, the real prize is Paros Park.
 There are dozens of fun things to do here from hiking through the natural rock formations to checking out the pristine Monastery of Ai Yiannis Detis.
 This park has over 7 km of walking trails that lead you past some of the island’s most important historical landmarks.
 During the summer there are endless activities for you and your family to enjoy in Paros Park.
 Over the years this park has turned into a meeting place for both locals and tourists.
 There are numerous festivals, concerts and free movie nights.